Understanding the Bail Process & Frequently Asked Questions about bail, bail bods, bondsman, fees, and posting bail in Central & Northern New York.

-Bail is some form of property given to court to encourage the release of a defendant from jail.
-This ensures that the defendant returns to court for trial or they will forfeit the bail.
+Bail serves as a form of property presented to the court to facilitate the release of a defendant from jail.
+This is a measure taken to ensure the defendant's commitment to appearing in court for trial; failure to do so results in the forfeiture of the bail.

 What is a Bail Bond?

-The premium you pay to a bail agent is non-refundable.
-It is the fee for the agent's services and will not be returned to you.
+The premium paid to a bail agent is non-refundable; it covers the agent's services and is not returned.

-Some bail agents are licensed to write bonds for 8% of bail amount instead of the typical 10-15%.
-Outside of the 8% fee, it is illegal for bail agencies to offer you discounted premiums because the premium amount is set by the department of the insurance.
+While some agents may charge 8% instead of the typical 10-15%, it's illegal for agencies to offer discounted premiums, as the premium amount is regulated by the department of insurance.